 The thing that is really hard, and really amazing, is giving up on being perfect and beginning the work of becoming yourself.
 Anna Quindlen

 Perfectionism has been a part of my life for years.
 In fact, I used to brag about being a perfectionist.
 Perfectionism has stopped me in my tracks many times and it has kept me working late into to the night to complete projects.
-As a college professor, I have observed my students struggling with perfectionism as well.
+As a college professor, I observed my students struggling with perfectionism as well.
 What took me years to understand is that perfectionism is the opposite of self love.

 Perfectionism Is The Opposite Of Loving Yourself